cosmic-knowledge/docs/about/roadmap.md

 Make plugins dynamically loadable.
 Bundle plugins for use.
 Far in the future, experiment with module federation for easier experimentation of plugins?

-When Deno improves `npm`-compatibility, remove the `dependencies -> node_modules/` symlink and `deno.jsonc` hack.
+When Deno improves `npm`-compatibility, remove the `dependencies -> node_modules/` symlink and dependencies in `deno.jsonc` hack.

 1. Overhaul then-current plugins

 Polish the then-current plugins (likely LaTeX, Excalidraw, MindElixir, Cytoscape.js).
-Make sure they don't have hacks
+Make sure they don't have hacks.

 1. Improve release process